octue/django-twined/docs/source/installation.rst

 Compilation
 ============

-There is presently no need to compile **django-rabid-armadillo**, as it's written entirely in python.
+There is presently no need to compile **django-twined**, as it's written entirely in python.
 Yay.